axelarnetwork/cis/bpp.md

 ## Rationale

 * In a multi-chain world, relaying packets from one network to another is a basic requirement.
-* Regardless of the underlying interoperability protocol relaying packets should be a standard and unified operation.
+Regardless of the underlying interoperability protocol, relaying packets should be a standard and unified operation.

 * How will the transaction fees be paid?

-Any relay provider can register a gateway "smart contract" on-chain (or module at consensus layer) to accept incoming packets of the form above.
-It may set it own fee mechanism, DDOS protection techniques, or relayer policies.
+Any relay provider can register a gateway "smart contract" on-chain (or module at consensus layer or introduce an event queue) to accept incoming packets of the form above.
+It may set its fee mechanism, DDOS protection techniques, or relayer policies.
 The callers of the gateways will be required to follow its rules to use the relay services.

 * Would BPP support token transfers?